You are here:

 Ofsted 'summary evaluations' of MATs: explainer

-Summary evaluations are Ofsted's new approach to gathering findings about a trust.
+Summary evaluations are Ofsted's approach to gathering findings about a trust.
 Find out what happens at each stage of the process and what will be expected of you and your leadership team.

 Summary evaluations: in a nutshell